younggyoseo/MWM/README.md

 # Masked World Models for Visual Control

 Implementation of the MWM in TensorFlow 2.
 Our code is based on the implementation of [DreamerV2](https://github.com/danijar/dreamerv2) and [APV](https://arxiv.org/abs/2203.13880).
-We plan to release the raw data we used for reporting our main experimental results in `data` directory.
+Raw data we used for reporting our main experimental results is available in `scores` directory.

 ## Method
 Masked World Models (MWM) is a visual model-based RL algorithm that decouples visual representation learning and dynamics learning.
 The key idea of MWM is to train an autoencoder that reconstructs visual observations with convolutional feature masking, and a latent dynamics model on top of the autoencoder.